StuBehan/npm-eslint-jasmine-guide/README.md

 - Assuming you've already got [node.js](http://nodejs.org/) installed
 - Run `npm init`
-- If you screw it up (but also how??) you can delete the package.json at this point or just edit it manually
+- If you screw it up you can delete the package.json at this point and run `npm init` again or just edit it manually, its worth a look inside anyway

 ## Then install jasmine of your choice, there are a few ways to do it.